Welcome back to Warmdene Surgery

-We recognise that patients may be very apprehensive about coming into surgery and will be worried about Coronavirus or other infectious diseases.
+We recognise our patients may be very apprehensive about coming into surgery and will be worried about Coronavirus or other infectious diseases.
 Patient outcomes benefit from seeing a GP so we are reintroducing face-to-face appointments at Warmdene surgery and we wish to reassure you that you are safe to come into our surgery.

 We have introduced an enhanced cleaning programme and infection control regime.
 Our clinical, reception and administrative areas conform to the government COVID SECURE guidance, and staff will always aim to respect social distancing requirements.
 We have a separate facility and isolation area if a patient needs to be seen by a clinician but has possible COVID-19 symptoms.
 You will see many clinicians and other staff wearing PPE where social distancing may not always be possible.

 Building on the above, all patients with surgery appointments are advised:

-- Do not enter the surgery if you have a fever, cough, loss of smell or loss of taste.
+- Not to enter the surgery if you have a fever, cough, loss of smell or loss of taste.
 Instead return home and contact 111.

 - Please wear a face covering when in the surgery.